KaiWalter/family-board-lambda-signalr/README.md

 Front-end is based on static pages which are hosted from Consumption Plan Azure Functions (class `StaticFileServer`)- derived from this [blog by Anthony Chu](https://anthonychu.ca/post/azure-functions-static-file-server/).

-For basic protection `index.html` can only be opened with a Azure Functions key (code query parameter).
+For basic protection `index.html` can only be opened with a Azure Functions key: `https://{function-app}.azurewebsites.net/index.html?code={key}`.
 All other static content is not protected.

 ...to be continued...